5 Reasons to Self-Publish Through Amazon Kindle

 Self- or indie- (independent) publishing is where you the writer do the work, reap the rewards and retain the rights to your book.
-I recommend using Amazon’s publishing and distribution services.
-For print books you have Amazon’s CreateSpace and if you're thinking of publishing an audio book, go with Amazon's ACX.
-For ebooks use Amazon’s Kindle Direct Publishing (KDP).
+I recommend using Amazon’s publishing and distribution services to start.
+For print books and ebooks you have Amazon’s Kindle Direct Publishing (KDP) and if you're thinking of publishing an audio book, go with Amazon's ACX.
 There are other options for publishing your ebook which

 I’ll mention at the end but if this is your first time self-publishing or you’re looking to streamline your process, stick with the Amazon options until you’re comfortable branching out.